confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 ![image](dataset/Analyse_2.png)

 Because descriptors like blur or luminance are not invariant across heterogeneous conditions, the operational domain cannot always be explicitly modeled.
 Therefore, the challenge is to design AI-component with **robustness** and **anomaly detection** capabilities that can adapt to these ill-defined variations.

+See the [Dataset](docs/dataset/readme.md) page to get more informations about the provided datasets.

 ## AI Component Specifications and Operational Requirements